P-40E-1 Kittyhawk Serial Number A29-110

 Aircraft History

-Took off from Gurney Airfield on a strafing mission against Japanese barges.
-Foul weather prevented him from finding the barges or to get back to his base.
-Running short of fuel, he sighted a jetty and ditched close to Sideia Island (Dawson Island off the eastern cape) near Milne Bay.
+On August 26, 1942 took off from No. 1 Strip (Gurney Field) near Milne Bay piloted by F/O William A. Whetters on a strafing mission against Japanese barges in Milne Bay.
+Bad weather prevented him from finding the barges and was unable to return to base.
+Low on fuel, Whetters spotted a jetty and successfully ditched off Sideia Island (Dawson Island off the eastern cape) near Milne Bay.

-He successfully ditched on a reef without injury and was rescued by natives in a dinghy, and delivered to the nearby Catholic Mission.
+Whetters landed unhurt and was rescued by natives in a dinghy, and transported to the nearby Catholic Mission.
 With the help of missionaries, Whetters built a pontoon raft made of logs and attempted to float his plane back to base.
-As Japanese forces were too close, Whetters decided to scuttle the plane, sinking it.
-He returned to base and continued flying.
+As Japanese forces were close, Whetters decided to scuttle the plane, sinking it.
+He returned to base and returned to duty.

 Wreckage